bytecod3/modbus-slave-project-Ocarbon/firmware/README.md

 |BANK_2|uint8_t | Relay 16-23 |
 |BANK_3|uint8_t | Relay 24-31 |

-These are defined as typdefs in ```relay.h``` file.
+These are defined in ```relay.h``` file.
 Since there are 32 relays to be controlled, I use an expander via i2c for this function.

 #### Expander driver
 THe driver I use is the MCP23017.
 I choose it because it has 16 bit outputs whcih means I only need 2 expanders to handle 32 relays.